Château Macquin, Château Macquin, Saint-Georges-Saint-Émilion

 Vinification

 Upon arrival at the winery, the grapes were gently crushed and moved to temperature-controlled stainless-steel tanks for fermentation, some of which were lined with oak staves.
 Fermentation lasted around three weeks with regular pumping over of the cap in order to extract optimum levels of colour and tannin.
-Following fermentation, malolactic fermentation took place in tank and then one third of the wine was aged in 25% new French oak barrels for one year, giving the wine structure and complexity without overpowering the fruit.
-The remaining two thirds were kept in stainless steel until the final blend was assembled and bottled.
+Following fermentation, malolactic fermentation took place in tank and then 30% of the wine was aged in new French oak barrels, giving the wine structure and complexity without overpowering the fruit.
+The remaining portion was kept in stainless steel until the final blend was assembled and bottled.

 Tasting Notes & Technical Details